Plant-based skin, hair and sun care for the whole family | Free Shipping on orders $49+

 If your sunburn is particularly painful, you might want to skip soap entirely the first time you shower.

-When you do lather up, go with a gentle cleanser, like Babo Botanicals’ Sensitive Baby Fragrance-Free 2-in-1 Baby Shampoo & Wash
+When you do lather up, go with a gentle cleanser, like Babo Botanicals’ Sensitive Baby Shampoo & Body Wash.

 Made with oatmeal, shea butter, and cocoa butter, this fragrance-free soap is specially made for sensitive skin or eczema-prone skin.
 It’s sulfate-free and helps your skin regain softness and comfort naturally!